Community and organisation support

 Active travel funding

 Active travel projects are often funded externally by the Scottish Government, with minimal costs to the council.
-Significant external funds are available to the council, but they need to apply for them otherwise the money goes to other council areas to improve their active travel network.

 The Ayrshire Roads Alliance (ARA), delivers shared council roads and transportation services to communities across South and East Ayrshire.
 This includes responsibility for footpaths and cycleways.